International Paper

 59. Evidence of monitoring deforestation and/or ecosystem conversion in supplier operations?

-The company reports that it utilises a geographic information system (ForSite) for uncertified suppliers to ensure that fibre is sourced from sustainably managed forests.
-However, the company does not explicitly mention whether this monitoring covers deforestation and/or conversion, and the timeframe for this monitoring remains unclear.
+The company reports that it utilises a Geographic Information System (ForSite) for monitoring uncertified suppliers to ensure that fibre is sourced from sustainably managed forests.
+However, it does not explicitly mention whether this monitoring covers deforestation and/or conversion, and the timeframe for such monitoring remains unclear.

 -